tkf/railgun/doc/source/index.rst

 want is to call C function from python and let python do all these stuff (which python is good at!).
 Using ctypes, this is very easy.

 But you may want much easier way!
-RailGun automatically generates python class which load functions from C shared library, allocate consistent arrays, provide argument checks at python side before the argument is passed to C function, and let you easily access C variables via python.
+RailGun automatically generates a python class which loads functions from C shared library, allocate consistent arrays, provide argument checks at python side before the argument is passed to C function, and let you easily access C variables via python.
 All you need to do is to follow certain coding